 NADIMA will be operated within a Board of representatives drawn from key Ministries and other relevant bodies, including the private sector, Civil Society Organisations, development partners and other stake holders.
 The Board will have a non-executive chairman and a secretary.
-The members will be drawn from the following line ministries; MOSSP, PA & IS, Environment and Mineral Resources, Water & Irrigation, Health, Information, Agriculture, Livestock, Defence, Finance, Planning, Local Government, Foreign Affairs, Forestry and Wildlife and Transport.
+The members will be drawn from the following line ministries; MOSSP, PA & IS, Environment and Mineral Resources, Water & Irrigation, Health, Information, Agriculture, Livestock, Defence, Finance, Planning, Local Government, Foreign Affairs, Forestry and Wildlife, Transport and Ministry for the Development of Northern Kenya and other Arid Lands..